ArthurGartner/arthurgartner/README.md

 ## 👋 Hi, I'm Arthur
 I am a software engineer completing a Masters of Science (M.S.) in Computer and Information Sciences while continuing to build my technical skillset.
-When not at work or school I am usually working on side coding projects that solve real world problems and make atleast one other person's life easier.
+When not at work or school I am usually working on side projects that solve real world problems and make atleast one other person's life easier.
 Away from the computer I take advantage of the local Charleston area and weather by sailing, going to the beach and taking motorcycle rides along the coast.

 ## 🔭 What I'm currently working on
 I enjoy the challenge of solving a problem.
 Every side project I start begins with an analysis of how to solve a particular problem.
 I additionally approach each side project with a desire to learn a new language, framework or system design.
 These challenges keep me sharp and give me the benefit of learning while working.